priyadrsni/Malaria-dataset/README.md

 # Malaria-dataset
-It has images of malaria infected and uninfected images of patients
+Dataset containing images of blood cells affected and unaffected by malaria.